 The number of crew (including the skipper) shall be as per the M32 Class Rules.

 Crewmembers, including the skipper, may be changed with RC approval.
-The number of crew shall stay the same throughout an event but may differ events within the series.
+The number of crew shall stay the same throughout an event but may differ at events within the series.

 The maximum total crew weight, determined prior to racing shall be 437.5kg, when wearing at least shorts.
 While racing a maximum of 3 of crew members may be on the racks at the same time.